Capital gains tax allowances and rates

 You don’t have to pay tax on all capital gains.
 Those listed below are tax-free:

-- sale of your only or main home (but see CGT on your home).
+- The sale of your only or main home

 - betting, pools and lottery winnings

-- National Savings & Investments products, Isas, pensions and child trust funds
+- National Savings & Investments products pensions and child trust funds

 - proceeds from life insurance policies, unless bought second-hand

-- gilts, most corporate and local authority bonds and building society permanent interest-bearing shares (Pibs) and Sharia-compliant equivalents
+- Building society permanent interest-bearing shares (Pibs) and Sharia-compliant equivalents

 - whatever you leave on death (though inheritance tax may be payable instead).